Wake Forest Baptist plays key clinical trial role with Moderna COVID-19 vaccine

-Moderna's potentially game-changing COVID-19 vaccine development has a significant clinical-trial component through Wake Forest Baptist Medical Center.
+Wake Forest Baptist Medical Center played a significant role in the development of Moderna's COVID-19 vaccine.

-Moderna, a biotechnology company headquartered in Cambridge, Mass., said Monday a preliminary report found its vaccine with an effective rate of 94.5% from its Phase Three clinical trial involving critically ill patients.
+Moderna, a biotechnology company headquartered in Cambridge, Mass., said Monday a preliminary report found its vaccine had an effective rate of 94.5% in its Phase Three clinical trial among patients critically ill with COIVD-19

 The Moderna announcement comes eight days after Pfizer said its COVID-19 vaccine appeared similarly effective at about 90%.